-Regardless of income, so many of us live paycheck to paycheck and have a hard time finding extra money.
+Regardless of income, so many of us live paycheck to paycheck and have a hard time allocating enough money for fixed bills vs discretionary bills month to month.
 You’re not alone in this struggle!

-Wait…don’t jump off of this page because I said BUDGET.
 The key to getting out of debt and living within or below your means is finding a budget that works for you.
-You can groan now but trust me, it’s really the only way.

 What is the half payment budget method